rajasoun/gitops-experiments/gitops/README.md

 kubectl get gitrepositories -n flux-system
 ```

+> Note: You can also use `scripts/iterm2/watch.sh` to watch the logs and flux status.

 # For Reference

 Below section explains the steps that is wrapped in assist.sh script